Coast Guard, DHS.

-The National Maritime Security Advisory Committee (NMSAC) will meet on September 24-25, 2013 in Washington, DC to discuss various issues relating to national maritime security.
+The National Maritime Security Advisory Committee (NMSAC) will meet via teleconference on November 15, 2011 to discuss the results of a working group tasked with reviewing the Draft Certain Dangerous Cargo (CDC) Security Strategy.
 This meeting will be open to the public.

-For information on facilities or services for individuals with disabilities or to request special assistance at the meeting, contact the person listed in the FOR FURTHER INFORMATION CONTACT section as soon as possible.
+For information on facilities or services for individuals with disabilities or to request special assistance at the teleconference, contact the person listed in the FOR FURTHER INFORMATION CONTACT section as soon as possible.

-To facilitate public participation, we are inviting public comment on the issues to be considered by the Committee as listed in the “Agenda” section below.
-Comments that the public wishes the members to see prior to the meeting should be submitted no later than September 18, 2013.
-Identify your comments by docket number [USCG-2012-0797] using one of the following methods:
+To facilitate public participation, we are inviting public comment on the issues to be considered by the committee as listed in the “Agenda” section below.
+You may submit written materials and requests to make oral presentations no later than November 7, 2011, and identified by docket number [USCG-2011-0975] using one of the following methods: